 The proposed itinerary is below:

-Monday – Arrival
+MONDAY – Arrival

 All arrive at Eastfield Lodge in the afternoon for homemade cookies and tea in the lounge.
 Join us in the evening for pre-dinner drinks and delicious canapes before a two course dinner.
 Penny will enlighten you on the details of the break and be on hand for any questions throughout dinner.
 The weather may have an influence on the order in which we do the walks but with the right degree of wild enthusiasm, we should feel positive about achieving the challenge.

-Friday - Departure
+FRIDAY - Departure

 A leisurely breakfast before departure.

-- The 3 Peaks Walking Break – Monday 8 – Friday 12 May 2023 – SPACES AVAILABLE
+- The 3 Peaks Walking Break – Monday 27th May - Friday 31st May 2024. – 2 Rooms still available.

 It is not possible to book this special Itinerary online.
 To book or if you have any questions regarding the Guided Walking Breaks, please call Henry or Penny on 01969 623196.